top of page

 "American tenor Kyle Stegall showed what he was about right from the start, with sensitive melismas and attractively plangent tone."

-Backtrack, December, 2023
+Bachtrack, December, 2023

 "Kyle Stegall’s ethereal timbre shimmered, his refined singing heightening the consequence of the words."